thin-edge/thin-edge.io/docs/src/operate/troubleshooting/index.md

 import DocCardList from '@theme/DocCardList';

-How to trouble shoot a thin-edge device
+How to trouble shoot a %%te%% device

 <DocCardList />